-- Internet access is filtered by the District on personal telecommunication devices in the same manner as District-owned equipment.
-If network access is needed, connection to the filtered, wireless network provided by the District is required. - These devices are the sole responsibility of the student owner.
-The campus or District assumes no responsibility for personal telecommunication devices if they are lost, loaned, damaged or stolen and only limited time or resources will be spent trying to locate stolen or lost items.

-- These devices have educational and monetary value.
-Students are prohibited from trading or selling these items to other students on District property, including school buses, and at school-sponsored or school-related activities on or off school property. - Each student is responsible for his/her own device: set-up, maintenance, charging, and security.
-Staff members will not store student devices at any time, nor will any District staff diagnose, repair, or work on a student's personal telecommunication device. - Availability of telecommunication devices will not be used as a factor in grading or assessing student work.
-Students who do not have access to personal telecommunication devices will be provided with comparable District-owned equipment or given similar assignments that do not require access to electronic devices. - Telecommunication devices are only to be used for educational purposes at the direction of a classroom teacher. - Campus administrators and staff members have the right to prohibit use of devices at certain times or during designated activities (i.e. STAAR Testing, classroom testing situations, campus presentations, theatrical performances, or guest speakers) that occur during the school day. - An administrator may examine a student's personal telecommunication device and search its contents, in accordance with disciplinary guidelines.
+- The District filters Internet access on personal telecommunication devices in the same manner as District-owned equipment.
+If network access is needed, connection to the filtered wireless network provided by the District is required. - These devices are the sole responsibility of the student owner.
+The campus or District assumes no responsibility for personal telecommunication devices if they are lost, loaned, damaged, or stolen, and only limited time or resources will be spent trying to locate stolen or lost items. - These devices have educational and monetary value.
+Students are prohibited from trading or selling these items to other students on District property, including school buses, and at school-sponsored or school-related activities on or off school property. - Each student is responsible for their own device: set-up, maintenance, charging, and security.
+Staff members will not store student devices at any time, nor will any District staff diagnose, repair, or work on a student's personal telecommunication device. - The availability of telecommunication devices will not be used as a factor in grading or assessing student work.
+Students who do not have access to personal telecommunication devices will be provided with comparable District-owned equipment or given similar assignments that do not require access to electronic devices. - Telecommunication devices are only to be used for educational purposes at the direction of a classroom teacher. - Campus administrators and staff members have the right to prohibit the use of devices during certain times or during designated activities (i.e., STAAR Testing, classroom testing situations, campus presentations, theatrical performances, or guest speakers) during the school day. - An administrator may examine a student's personal telecommunication device and search its contents in accordance with disciplinary guidelines.